anitaw1012/bimm143/README.md

 # bimm143
 Intro to Bioinformatics Class

-This repo is for my Fall 2021 UCSD bioinformatics class.
+This repo is for my Fall 2021 UC San Diego bioinformatics class.